 When faculty members, as part of their contractual responsibilities, devote a significant portion of their teaching and professional activity responsibilities to either multiple departments or an interdisciplinary program in fields in which the college currently offers a major or minor, the faculty members may receive a joint appointment to a department and a specified program or to two departments.
 When faculty members are granted joint appointments to two departments, one of the departments will be designated as the lead department.
 The chair of that department will be responsible for overseeing evaluation processes for faculty members receiving the joint appointment.
-Following consultation with the relevant department chair(s) and/or program director, faculty members not on an initial joint appointment may petition the Provost for a joint appointment at the following points in their association with The college:
+Faculty members not on an initial joint appointment may petition the provost for a joint appointment after at least two years of full-time employment at the College.
+Following consultation with the relevant department chair(s) and/or program director, the provost will determine whether to grant the joint appointment.
+[Approved by the Board of Trustees, April 2023]